 The ALP now has a convincing mandate to continue with its socially progressive agenda.
 With the mountain ash forests on Melbourne’s doorstep on the verge of collapse from over-logging, creation of these parks and action to reform and transition the forestry industry remains unfinished business for a government that knows it needs to deliver on forest protection.

 On one hand, having a government being returned on a progressive agenda is a good thing.
+Hopefully the ALP are willing to continue to advance their environmental and climate policies in 2019.

 FoE’s campaign to encourage the Andrews government to ‘rethink the Link’ (North East Link) can be found here.